-The safety of co-op member-owners and employees is always our top priority.
-At IAEC, our Safety & Loss Control department has been working hard to develop a proactive safety culture with Iowa's electric cooperatives.
-But it's also important for co-op members to be proactive about safety at home.
-Talk to your children and grandchildren about the dangers of electricity, especially when near water.
-Remind them that you can't see, hear or smell electricity, so they should always assume that a wire or power line is energized and dangerous.
+For Iowa's locally owned and governed electric cooperatives, the safety of member-consumers and employees is always our top priority.
+At IAEC, our Safety & Loss Control department works diligently to develop a proactive safety culture at your local co-op, but it's also important for you to be proactive at home.
+Talk to your family about the dangers of electricity, especially around water.
+Remind them that you can't see, hear or smell electricity so they should always assume that a wire or power line is energized and dangerous.
 Here are some additional safety tips:

 Avoid power lines

 Overhead wires enter houses and buildings at places called service drops.
 Service drops are not insulated, but covered with a weatherproofing material which may become brittle and fall off.
-It is important not to touch wires at service drops or any outside power line, for that matter.
+Never touch wires at service drops or any outside power line.

-Consider any electrical line dangerous and energized.
-Keep all objects (such as kites, ladders and antennas) away from power lines.
+Consider any electrical line dangerous and energized and keep all objects such as kites, ladders and antennas away from power lines.